ErickWendel/webxr-studies/README.md

 The first example demonstrates how to put the sun on an orbit using A-Frame and aframe-extras.
 You can view this example by clicking [here](https://erickwendel.github.io/webxr-studies/sun-orbit).

+### Erick's Trophy Gallery

+This project is located in the `/erick-trophy-gallery` directory.
+It's a working project of a trophy gallery that users can access and interact with.
+Like the other examples in this repository, it's hosted on GitHub Pages.
+You can view this project by clicking [here](https://erickwendel.github.io/webxr-studies/erick-trophy-gallery).

 ## Contributing

 Feel free to fork this repository and submit pull requests.
 Any contributions, no matter how small, are greatly appreciated.